qileaf/sg-fishing-guide/README.md

 *.ipynb*

-The project can be run on Kaggle, Colab or Jupyter Notebook
+The project file is in .ipynb format and was created in VS Code and Jupyter Notebook

 *Dependencies*